mikelogaciuk/mikelogaciuk.github.io/content/posts/the-problem-of-php-and-laravel.md

 ## 🐍 💎 Contrast with Python and Ruby newcomer experience

-Languages like **Python** and **Ruby** present a different first impression to beginners because their ecosystems are more opinionated about project bootsrapping.
+Languages like **Python** and **Ruby** present a different first impression to beginners because their ecosystems are more opinionated about project bootstrapping.

 As such: